When we work out levies we take a number of factors into account, including what levy group your business and your vehicle sit under.

 Proposal for a new alternative dispute resolution (ADR) classification unit (CU)

 You've told us that different CUs across the ADR industry unfairly result in different levy amounts for essentially the same activity.
-We’ve begun to look into it, and this page tells you what we're proposing.
-Let us know what you think before 5pm 9 October 2017.
+We’ve consulted on this and you can find out the outcome below.

 Decreasing your Work levy